Ayesha-da/Election_Analysis/README.md

     4.Calculate the percentage of votes each candidate won 5.Determine the winner of election based on popular vote

--	## Resources
+## Resources
--	Data source:election_results.csv
+-	Data source: election_results.csv
 -	Software: Python 3.7.6,  Visual Studio code 1.57.1

 ## Summary:
-The analysis of the election show that:
+The analysis of the election reveal that:
 - There were 369,711 votes cast in the election

 - The breakdown of County Votes: